NUBIC/surveyor/README.md

 ## Requirements

-Please note: this fork of surveyor works with:
+* Ruby 2.0.0 and 2.1.1

-* Ruby 2.0.0 (may work on 1.9 but not tested)
+* Rails 3.2 and 4.0

-* Rails 4.0
+In keeping with the Rails team maintenance [policy] we no longer support Rails 3.1 (stick with v1.4.0 if you need Rails 3.1) or Ruby 1.9.3 (stick with v1.4.0 if you need Ruby 1.8.7 or 1.9.3).

 Some key dependencies are: